 - 1. The principal or designee becomes the Incident Commander, activates the school ICS Team, and will make the following announcement on the PA system.
-If the PA system is not available, the principal will use other means of communication, i.e., sending messengers to deliver instructions.
-The Incident Commander (principal) should be calm, convey reassuring comments that the situation is under control, and give clear directions.
+If the PA system is not available, the principal may use other means of communication, such as broadcasting on the two-way radio.
+Classrooms should implement drop, cover, and hold on when they feel the shaking of an earthquake, even if there is no announcement.
+The Incident Commander (principal or designee) should be calm, convey reassuring comments that the situation is under control, and give clear directions.
 "Your attention please.
 We are having an earthquake.
-Drop, cover and hold on in a protected position under a table or desk, away from windows and anything that could fall and hurt you.
+Drop, cover, and hold on in a protected position under a table or desk, away from windows and anything that could fall and hurt you.
 Hold this position until the shaking stops or you are given further instructions." - 2.
 If inside, teachers will instruct students to drop under their desks and cover their heads with their arms and hold onto the desk legs. - 3.
 If outside, teachers will instruct students to drop to the ground, place their heads between their knees, and cover their heads with their arms and hands. - 4.
 Teachers and students should move away from windows. - 5.
-Students with disabilities that do not allow them to get under furniture for protection should move away from items in the room that are not secured.
-These students should go into a structural corner of the room (away from cabinets and shelves that can spill their contents; away from windows that can break and away from suspended items that could fall), lock the wheels on any wheelchairs and protect their head and neck with their hands. - 6.
+Students who have disabilities that do not allow them to get under furniture for protection should move away from items in the room that are not secured.
+These students should go into a structural corner of the room (away from cabinets and shelves that can spill their contents; away from windows that can break and away from suspended items that could fall), lock the wheels on their wheelchairs and protect their head and neck with their hands. - 6.
 The Incident Commander will follow drop, cover, and hold on with evacuation to the assembly area and notifications to the District and parents. - 7.
-Once the incident has concluded and the campus has been determined to be safe, the Incident Commander will initiate the All Clear action.
+Once the incident has concluded and the campus has been determined to be safe, the Incident Commander will initiate the All-Clear action.
 Online training about earthquakes is available on MyPLN in courses STEPS 202 and 402.